NHSDigital/communications-manager-api/README.md

 ### Set Up End to End Tests

 If you are running the end to end tests you will need to set the following environment variables:
-* `GUKN_API_KEY` - Gov UK Notify API Key for the internal dev environment, this value can be found in AWS parameter store under /comms/govuknotify/internal-dev/api_key
+* `GUKN_API_KEY` - Gov UK Notify API Key for the internal dev environment, this value can be found in AWS parameter store under /comms/govuknotify/internal-dev/api_key in the 'NHS Digital Comms Mgr Dev' account
-* `UAT_GUKN_API_KEY` - Gov UK Notify API Key for the UAT environment, this value can be found in AWS parameter store under /comms/govuknotify/uat/api_key
+* `UAT_GUKN_API_KEY` - Gov UK Notify API Key for the UAT environment, this value can be found in AWS parameter store under /comms/govuknotify/uat/api_key in the 'NHS Digital Comms Mgr Test' account
 * `UAT_NHS_APP_USERNAME` - NHS App username, this value can be found [here](https://nhsd-confluence.digital.nhs.uk/display/RIS/NHS+Notify+%7C+NHS+App+Test+User+and+Environments)
 * `UAT_NHS_APP_PASSWORD` - NHS App password, this value can be found [here](https://nhsd-confluence.digital.nhs.uk/display/RIS/NHS+Notify+%7C+NHS+App+Test+User+and+Environments)
 * `UAT_NHS_APP_OTP` - NHS App one time passcode, this value can be found [here](https://nhsd-confluence.digital.nhs.uk/display/RIS/NHS+Notify+%7C+NHS+App+Test+User+and+Environments)